Changissnz/selfinterest/README.md

 the risks of fault from responsibilities for record and representation given to cognition, especially that of sentient life.
 Shortfalls from this truth can be solved by the actualization of a "permanent good".
 Both meritocratic pathways and character-building campaigns are or become imperfect by contra-action as well as in-action.
-So it should come to no surprise to any one, regardless of their being a "modern person", that a predominant degree of rule through institutions of political and legal authority have been enacted through aristocracy, the bloodline, nobility, per se, in order for phenomena of "business as usual" and unity through anti-competition to proceed.
+So it should come as no surprise to any one, regardless of their being a "modern person", that a predominant degree of rule through institutions of political and legal authority have been done by aristocracy, the bloodline, nobility, per se, in order for phenomena of "business as usual" and unity through anti-competition to proceed.
 To elaborate more on this by use of a category of evident counter-examples, the transformation of certain regions in the Eastern Hemisphere from aristocracies to communist states in the 20th century resulted in an abnormal degree of violence, in